Risk assessments & workplace inspections in Alberta

-- Taking measurement, samples, recording or photos
+- Taking measurements, samples, recording or photos

 - Asking for and making copies of documentation